saranya108-cloud/Marley-care-log-/README.md

 ## Purpose

 Marley Care Log is a small personal app for tracking Marley’s daily routine and health patterns in one place.
-It is designed to help record food, treats, allergy symptoms, stool/GI notes, medications, Cytopoint timing, VARL immunotherapy schedule and dose history, suspected triggers, and questions for the vet.
+It is designed to help record food, treats, allergy symptoms, stool/GI notes, medications, Cytopoint timing, VARL immunotherapy check-ins , suspected triggers, and questions for the vet.

 Marley is a 15 lb adult poodle mix, so the app is built around her individual care routine rather than a generic pet-health product.